top of page

 Independent choral ensembles in the United States are not rare.
 Indeed, according to Chorus America, there are 12,000 of these organizations nationwide and more than 42 million Americans singing in some type of chorus, including several thousand Rhode Islanders.
 In this cluttered landscape, it is hard for a chorus to stand out.
 It is also hard to see a choral ensemble’s lasting impact on its community.
 However, the Chorus of Westerly is unique.

 Since 1959, the Chorus of Westerly (a not-for-profit performing arts organization) has offered New England music and arts programming of the very highest level of quality and excellence.
-In its 61 years, the Chorus has presented nearly 700 performances to over 1.6 million people.
-The Chorus has performed over 90 major choral works always with fully professional orchestras and soloists, presented 14 major American premieres; toured internationally five times, singing in such venues as Smetana Hall, Westminster Abbey and St. Peter’s Basilica, and received countless awards and recognition for its work.
+In its 65 years, the Chorus has presented nearly 800 performances to over 1.7 million people.
+The Chorus has performed over 90 major choral works always with fully professional orchestras and soloists, presented 14 major American premieres; toured internationally six times, singing in such venues as Smetana Hall, Westminster Abbey and St. Peter’s Basilica, and received countless awards and recognition for its work.
 It has established regional traditions such as Summer Pops, an event that annually attracts 25,000 people.
 It has changed the lives of countless generations of New England residents.
 Over 2,500 area residents have been singing members of the Chorus, and 1,500 of them sang as children. the Chorus has purchased, restored, and expanded its own performance venue, the historic George Kent Performance Hall, and is now one of only three independent American choral organizations to own its own performance venue.

 The Chorus membership is one of the reasons the organization is so special.
 It is presently the only independent choral organization in the United States that combines adults and children in all performances throughout the entire concert season.
 What this means is that child members sing every concert of the season regardless to the programmed work’s length, size, or difficulty.
 Children are not called in just for certain concerts.
 They are members of equal rank with the adults and are held to the very same high standards.
 To keep up, the children must rehearse rigorously twice a week and audition prior to each performance to make sure they are prepared.
 This program has allowed over 1,500 children, at very young ages, to have the opportunity to sing the great works of Verdi, Bach, and Beethoven the “way it should be sang,” with full professional orchestras, soloists, and in front of enthusiastic crowds.
 The opportunity to have this artistic experience is, for a child in a small town USA, beyond rare.